prionkor/CareerMesh/README.md

 # CareerMesh

-**CareerMesh is a personal career intelligence system that connects your experience, skills, projects, resumes, and job opportunities to help you create better, more targeted job applications.**
+**CareerMesh is an AI powered career intelligence system that connects your experience, skills, projects, resumes, and job opportunities to help you create better, more targeted job applications.**

 > 🚧 CareerMesh is currently under active development.